ceramic-sf/quick-boi-source/bolq.md

 We do not passively receive harmful new technology.
 We can act to address new harms that we face.
 ```

 New technology can cause harm, but society is not like a game of Russian Roulette.
 We can actively choose what to do, rather than passively receiving an outcome.
 Attention can be redirected to find [real solutions to new threats](#the-problem-with-the-vulnerable-world-hypothesis) as they arise.
-So it cannot be claimed that the trigger-pulling processs (of knowledge creation) leads to a lethal bullet (a threat without solution) without events altering the bullet or its trajectory (there are other outcomes).
+So it cannot be claimed that the trigger-pulling process (of knowledge creation) leads to a lethal bullet (a threat without solution) without events altering the bullet or its trajectory (there are other outcomes).
 For example an inventor of world-ending technology (grey goo nanomaterial or designer viruses at home) may be using technology that many other people can use to mitigate that threat.
 We survive or die based on what we choose to work on, not the roll of dice.

 *Creating new knowledge is not a game of Russian Roulette.
 We can take actions so solve problems as they arise.
 The possible outcomes for the world are not yet known, let alone their probabilities.*